Asoka De Zoysa Gunawardana

-Asoka De Zoysa Gunawardana was a Sri Lankan judge of the International Criminal Tribunal for Rwanda (ICTR) from 1999 to 2004.
+Asoka De Zoysa Gunawardana (6 August 1942 – 26 November 2004) was a Sri Lankan judge of the International Criminal Tribunal for Rwanda (ICTR) from 1999 to 2004.
 He was also a judge of the Appeals Chamber of the International Criminal Tribunal for the former Yugoslavia (ICTY) and the International Criminal Tribunal for Rwanda (ICTR) from 2001 to 2004.

-Previously Justice Gunawardana was a judge of the Court of Appeal of Sri Lanka from 1988 to 1996 and judge of the Supreme Court of Sri Lanka from 1996 to 1999.
+Previously Justice Gunawardana was a judge of the Court of Appeal of Sri Lanka from 1988 to 1996 and a puisne justice of the Supreme Court of Sri Lanka from 1996 to 1999.

 Historical context

 While the Nuremberg and Tokyo Tribunals were established by the occupying and victorious powers, the ICTY and the ICTR are the first truly international criminal courts.
 These two courts laid the foundation and legal precedents for the establishment of the permanent International Criminal Court (ICC).

 Early life and education

 Justice Gunawardana was born on 6 August 1942 in Balapitiya in Southern Sri Lanka.
 He attended the local primary school at Revatha College, Balapitiya, till grade 9.
 He then received a scholarship to attend S. Thomas' College, Mount Lavinia to study for his A-Level exam.